Ivanhoe (Vic.)

 Educational achievement in Ivanhoe places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Ivanhoe's educational attainment is notably higher than national averages.
-Among residents aged 15 and above, 53.7% hold university qualifications, compared to Australia's 30.4% and the SA4 region's 32.8%.
-This high level of educational attainment positions Ivanhoe favourably for knowledge-based opportunities.
-Bachelor degrees are the most common at 32.5%, followed by postgraduate qualifications (15.6%) and graduate diplomas (5.6%).
+In Ivanhoe, residents aged 15 and above have a notably higher educational attainment compared to broader benchmarks.
+Specifically, 53.7% of its residents hold university qualifications, surpassing the national average of 30.4% and the SA4 region's average of 32.8%.
+This significant educational advantage suggests strong potential for knowledge-based opportunities in the area.
+Bachelor degrees are the most prevalent at 32.5%, followed by postgraduate qualifications (15.6%) and graduate diplomas (5.6%).

 Frequently Asked Questions - Education